-Citizens Advice has urged Ofgem to cut the “excess profits” of network operators by another £4.1 billion during the next round of price controls.
+Citizens Advice has urged Ofgem to cut the “excess profits” of network operators by up to £4.1 billion more during the next round of price controls.

 The regulator has already outlined plans to reduce networks returns by around £5 billion over RIIO2.
-Citizens Advice says it should go even further and save consumers a total of £9.1 billion.
+Citizens Advice says it should go even further and save consumers as much as £9.1 billion in total.

 In a new report, titled ‘Things can only get beta’, the charity claimed the current methodology for setting the cost of equity is flawed.
 The cost of equity refers to the rate of return which Ofgem considers necessary to attract investment.